os-fpga/IP_Catalog/rapidsilicon/ip/dsp/v1_0/README.md

 # DSP Core Generation
 ## Introduction

-This is a customizable DSP Core module with Karatsuba Algorithm for DSP Decomposition with k = 18 for both signed and unsigned.
+This is a customizable DSP Core module with various algorithms for DSP Decomposition listed below with their respective multiplicand bit widths:
+1. Karatsuba Algoritm with k = 18 for both signed and unsigned multiplications.
+2. Pipelined Karatsuba Algorithm with k = 18 for unsigned and k = 17 for signed multiplications.
+3. Karatsuba-Ofman Algorithm with k = 17 for unsigned and k = 16 for signed multiplications.

 For more information, refer to the included documentation.